marijnh/Eloquent-JavaScript/06_object.md

 {{index encapsulation, isolation, modularity}}

-The core idea in object-oriented programming is to divide programs into smaller pieces, and make each piece responsible for managing its own state.
+The core idea in object-oriented programming is to divide programs into smaller pieces and make each piece responsible for managing its own state.

 This way, some knowledge about the way a piece of the program works